agude/agude.github.io/_books/the_last_policeman.md

 outsides world we get to see: the day the asteroid was first announced, the news conference when the impact probability hit 100%, the brewing war with Pakistan to prevent them from nuking the asteroid, the refugees and runaways.
 It made me think about how I would handle the end of the world.
+It's similar to {{ gun }}, the last book I read, in that the world is the main attraction.
+And like {{ gun }}, {{ this_book }} does not quite give me another about the
+world.

 The mystery itself was fine, and I was misled by several of the red herrings, so much so that at one point I thought the main mystery was over and the rest